mkb9559/Code-Lib-Matlab/README.md

 # Code-Lib-Matlab
-This code library on matlab.
+Personal code library on matlab.

 # Index

  - **planefuc:** Solving plane equation from any three points.
+ -